sergiy79/codecombat/Developer-environment.md

 When building in the dev environment, you have a filtered copy of the live database with just the publicly available data.
 It may look like what you'll find on the site, but changes you make won't show up on the site.
 Currently, there's no easy way to transfer data you make on your dev environment back to production, so be sure to build levels you want to share on the site, not on the dev server.

 #### Setup
 Download [the public CodeCombat MongoDB sandbox copy backup](http://54.204.18.206/public_dump.tar.gz)(updated every 10 minutes) and import it into your locally running database with the following steps.
+(NOTE: If you experience corruption of the download, there is a not up-to-date version [here.](https://s3.amazonaws.com/CodeCombatLargeFiles/public_dump.tar.gz) If you go on the chatroom, we will update it if you are having problems downloading the other version.)

 1. Make sure the database is running on your computer (./bin/coco-mongodb).
 2. If the backup file is compressed, uncompress it (for instance, if it is a .tar.gz file, run `tar xzvf [filename]`)